sshaar/clef2020-factchecking-task2/README.md

 ## Data Format

-The format used in the task is inspired from [Text REtrieval Conference (TREC)](https://trec.nist.gov/)'s campaigns for information retrieval.
-[Link](https://github.com/joaopalotti/trectools#file-formats) containing more information for the format.
+The format used in the task is inspired from [Text REtrieval Conference (TREC)](https://trec.nist.gov/)'s campaigns for information retrieval (a description of the TREC format can be found [here](https://github.com/joaopalotti/trectools#file-formats)).

 The datasets are TAB separated csv files.
 The text encoding for all files is UTF-8.